THE ART OF MUSICAL MISTAKES.

 I needed something more… a firmer foundation; and I found everything I needed at the local music bookstore.

-After a few months of careful reading and study; and experimenting on extracts, I began arranging my version to popular tunes and eventually composing my own music, to add to my life as musician and teacher.
+After a few months of careful reading, study; and experimenting with extracts, I began arranging my version to popular tunes, eventually composing my own music, to add to my life as a musician and teacher.

 That was ten years ago.
 Today I can take any piece of music and turn it into my own little nugget of gold.
 In fact, if you ever have the opportunity of listening to me play; what you will hear is my arrangement of popular music or an original work.

-Good musicians view mistakes as a way of refining their skills, of readjustment, improvement and development.
+This I call the "art of Musical Mistakes".
+Good musicians view mistakes as a way of refining their skills, of readjustment, improvement, and development.
 Interestingly, mistakes are important to the composer and the improviser, and as in my story, the performer.

 How to turn mistakes into music

-The composer makes his or her mistake and then takes time to plan around his melodic or harmonic mistakes and then write it into the music.
+The composer makes his or her mistake and then realizes the mistake created a better composition than he (or she) intended.
+He then takes time to plan around his melodic or harmonic mistakes and then write them into the music.

-The improviser makes a mistake, discovers that they like it (or not) and replays the same mistaken excerpt again tweaking it as they go along.
+The improviser makes a mistake, discovers that they like it (or not), and replays the same mistaken excerpt again tweaking it to make it their own.

 What about you?